GUIDES: Guidance Using Instructor-Distilled Embeddings for Pre-trained Robot Policy Enhancement: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented \texttt{GUIDES}, a lightweight, architecture-agnostic framework that injects structured guidance from foundation models into pre-trained robotic policies. \texttt{GUIDES} preserves the original policy architecture and embodied knowledge while achieving notable performance gains both in simulation and on a real UR5 arm.
 These results demonstrate that structured, model-agnostic guidance can substantially enhance policy effectiveness without costly retraining or architectural modifications.
 However, \texttt{GUIDES} remains a policy \emph{enhancer}, it cannot bootstrap task success when the baseline policy exhibits no useful behavior.
+This is because \texttt{GUIDES} functions as a semantic bias that steers the policy within its learned latent manifold, but relies on the base model's pre-trained decoder to execute physically feasible motions.
+It cannot correct failures where the underlying motor primitives are entirely absent.
 Additionally, our experiments exposed a sim-to-real gap, particularly in sensory fidelity.
 Future work will: 1) develop more sample-efficient training schedules and knowledge-reuse strategies to address harder tasks; and 2) reduce the sim-to-real gap by incorporating active depth sensing or stereo vision to improve distance estimation and collision avoidance.